VNG-Realisatie/nlx/CONTRIBUTING.md

 - outway
 - txlog-db

-#### 2.2.4.
-Do NOT close issues with commit messages
-Make sure _not_ to use the commit message to [automatically close issues](https://docs.gitlab.com/ee/user/project/issues/automatic_issue_closing.html), since we do _not_ want issues to be closed immediately after merging to the master branch.

 ### 2.3.
 Merge Request

 #### 2.3.1.
 Always refer to an issue
-Before starting a Merge Request, make sure there is a User Storiy describing what you want to achieve with the MR. [Create a story by submitting a new issue](https://gitlab.com/commonground/nlx/nlx/issues) if there is none.
+Before starting a Merge Request, make sure there is a User Story describing what you want to achieve with the MR. [Create a story by submitting a new issue](https://gitlab.com/commonground/nlx/nlx/issues) if there is none.
 New issues come with a User Story template.
 This template helps you think from the user perspective: 'who wants this new feature and why?'

 #### 2.3.2.
 Describe the MR